NRO-dev/doc_18_git_notebook_marking/ulc5tvj1ge8.md

-# Validation of the Method with Code Libraries in
+# Validation of the Method with Code Libraries in Python, Mathematica